 · NACS recognizes that it is first and foremost a parental decision as to whether or not a child should attend school on inclement weather days.

-· NACS respects the parent’s determination regarding his/her child’s attendance at school during inclement weather.
+· NACS respects the parent’s determination regarding her/his child’s attendance at school during inclement weather.
 If school is open, or delayed, because of inclement weather, the school will respect the parent’s decision to keep their child at home.
 Parents are expected to contact the school and inform school officials of their determination, and the student will be counted as absent, per Indiana code.
-Students who are absent due to inclement weather will be given the opportunity to complete their academic work in the same manner as an excused absence from school.
+Students who are absent due to inclement weather will be given the opportunity to complete their academic work.

-· Following the district’s Twitter account, @NWAllenSchoolsFW, is the most immediate means of communication for school delays and/or closings.
+· Following the district’s Twitter account, @NWAllenSchoolsFW, is the most immediate means of communication for school delays and/or closings and other information and news related to the district.

 · Delay/Closing announcements can also be found on the district’s website at www.nacs.k12.in.us.